dkulsh/techwiddeep/content/english/blog/series/resume-building/resume-building-beautify-lets-write-my-resume.md

 ---

-## Wrapping Up
+#### Wrapping Up

-> **Principle**: A polished resume blends content and visuals to tell a compelling story.

 This concludes our resume-building series.
-I hope it's clear that crafting a resume is *hard but not complicated*.
+I hope it's clear that crafting a resume is **hard but not complicated**.
 As I shared initially, I struggled to learn the "rights" and "wrongs" of resume writing:

 1. I wanted to focus on tech skills but spent disproportionate time on resume books, blogs, templates, and images.
 2. Even after learning best practices (brevity, quantification), I lacked the "mental muscle" to apply them.
 As a junior engineer, I wasn't trained to track project dollars or impact, and I had no mentor.